Groovy: JSON - reading and writing

 println(json_beauty)

-In the output you can see both the result of toString
+In the output you can see both the result of toString and the result of prettyPrint.

 {"name":"Foo Bar","year":"2018","timestamp":"2018-03-08T00:00:00","tags":["person","employee"],"grade":3.14}